eadamsatx/seat-dealer/README.md

 - Work on deploying the project using different deploy technologies.
 - Gain exposure to the setup and configuration of secret management technologies.
-- Evaluate FastAPI as a Python framework.
+- Evaluate Cloud Functions and/or FastAPI as a Python framework.
+- Gain exposure to the latest front-end technologies like yarn (pnpm?), typescript, and tailwind

 ## Front End Development